-Working as a volunteer firefighter may help in getting a job as a career firefighter.
+Working as a volunteer firefighter may be helpful in getting a job as a career firefighter.

-Firefighters can be promoted to engineer, then to lieutenant, captain, battalion chief, assistant chief, deputy chief, and, finally, chief.
-For promotion to positions beyond battalion chief, many fire departments now require applicants to have a bachelor's degree, preferably in fire science, public administration, or a related field.
+Firefighters may be promoted to engineer, then to lieutenant, captain, battalion chief, assistant chief, deputy chief, and chief.
+For promotion to positions beyond battalion chief, many fire departments require candidates to have a bachelor's degree, preferably in fire science, public administration, or a related field.
 Some firefighters eventually become fire inspectors or investigators after gaining enough experience.

 Physical strength.
 Firefighters must be strong enough to carry heavy equipment and move debris at an emergency site.
-They also carry victims who are injured or cannot walk.
+They also carry victims who cannot walk.